OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 Finally, the model identifies the technology that offers the lowest cost of generating electricity per location and calculates the capacity and investment requirements that its deployment entails, if universal access is to be achieved within the defined timeframe (e.g. 2030).

-The following paragraphs elaborate on how demand and supply are defined in OnSSET.
+The following paragraphs elaborate on how demand and supply are defined in OnSSET through the case study of Afghanistan.

 Electricity demand
 *******************